hrvoje064/math-quiz-jasna/README.md

 Program keeps the record of all exercises, and child's answers, black for correct answers, and red for errors.

-Current version of math-quiz is 4.3
+Current version of math-quiz is 4.4

-math-quiz is written in Scheme (Racket compiler v8.11)
+math-quiz is written/tested in Scheme (Racket compiler v8.12)

 Hrvoje Blazevic